baxtergu/typescript-ioc-di-sample/README.md

 ### Debug

 This sample include VSCode config file for debug.
-Using VSCode the open this folder, insert any `breakpoint` you want then press `F5`.
-The project then will run in debug mode.
+Open repository folder with VSCode, insert any `breakpoint` you want then press `F5`.
+The project will run in debug mode though.